prominenceai/deepstream-services-library/docs/api-source.md

 ```C
 DslReturnType dsl_source_is_live(const wchar_t* name, boolean* is_live);
 ```
 Returns `true` if the Source component's stream is live.
-CSI and USB Camera sources will always return `True`.
+CSI, USB, and RTSP Camera sources will always return `True`.

 **Parameters**
 * `name` - [in] unique name of the Source to query